spxp/spxp-specs/ChangeRequests/CR-002_PublishToConnectedProfile.md

 # CR-002 - Publish To Connected Profile
-Draft - Target SPXP 0.4
+Accepted - Target SPXP 0.4

 Version 0.3 of the SPXP spec already incorporates the possibility for profiles to publish posts on connected peer profiles.
 For this, it defines [authorized signing keys (8.2)](https://github.com/spxp/spxp-specs/blob/v0.3/SPXP-Spec.md#82-authorized-signing-keys) and how